The history of dentists using gold

 Written By David Silverberg

 Dentists have long been wielding gold in people’s mouths for centuries, but when did it all begin and why gold?
 If you’re curious about the history of gold being used as fillings material, Muzeum Dental has compiled a thorough history of dentists using gold.
+As dental scrap buyers, it's important to us that you know the value of your dental scrap.

 From ancient Egypt to the Vikings When it comes to the use gold in the human mouth, gold wire was first employed in ancient Egypt, estimated to begin around 3,000 B.C.
 One theory suggests that dentistry work began when “man's change from a way of life entirely dependent on hunting to one dependent on food production from crops and herds extended his life span by one or two decades so that the loosening of incisor teeth as a result of degeneration of surrounding tissues — a feature of advancing age — became a problem,” as this paper from the British Dental Association Museum writes.
 It’s noted that with the development of early gold metallurgy there was a need to hold loose incisor teeth in place by gold wire, which was twisted around them and the canines.
 Evidence of this usage can be found in Egyptian burial grounds, but also teeth bound together by gold wire were found in a pre-Columbian tomb at Esmeraldas, Ecuador, and in Etruscan burial sites.